Construction of Small Flight Cages for Screech Owls and American Kestrels

 Beginning to work on the roof and walls as of 3/6/17

-Work on the medium flight cages is complete!
+Work on the medium and small flight cages is complete!

 BPRC has completed construction of its next set of rehabilitation flight cages.
 These cages are designed for medium-size birds such as Barn Owls and Red-shouldered hawks.
 The cages give the birds enough room for physical therapy – strengthen muscles, practice flying, and reacclimating to the outdoors.
 We will also use these cages for prey-testing, making sure the raptors are able to catch live food, before being released.